sms03snc/Faddeeva/README.md

 w(z) := exp(-z^2) erfc(-i z),

-where erfc is the standard complementary error function and i = sqrt(-1).
-The methods used are based on representations for w(z) as an integral on the real line [1, (3)], and the evaluation of these integrals by modified trapezoidal rules.
+erfc is the standard complementary error function, and i = sqrt(-1).
+The methods used are based on representations for w(z) as an integral on the real line [1, (3)], and the evaluation of this integral by trapezoidal rules modified to take into account poles of the integrand near the real axis.

 The specific approximation w_N(z) implemented is the approximation obtained when the modified trapezoidal rule is used with N+1 quadrature points.
 This new method is attractive because it is provably exponentially convergent at a rapid rate, the accuracy improving by a factor exp(pi) = 23.1... for each extra quadrature point.
 (The results in [1, Figure 2] demonstrate that this convergence is achieved in practice in double precision arithmetic.)